scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

   * Cons:
     * It is probably rare that a server needs to send data for a long time without the application layer protocol requiring the client to ever answer back.
     * Sending keep-alives sounds like a connection based protocol.
-    It alo means we need to figure out when to stop sending keep-alives.
+    It also means we need to figure out when to stop sending keep-alives.
-    * It may be better to solve this in the application layer or in the overlay protocol, where we we know more about potential length of the session, or whether this is a singular request/answer type of exchange, or whether more frequent keep-alives are anyway required.
+    * It may be better to solve this in the transport or application layers, where we know more about potential length of the session, or whether this is a singular request/answer type of exchange, or whether more frequent keep-alives are anyway required.